englercj/harvest-engine/docs/CONTRIBUTING.md

 # Git Workflow

+Generally speaking the development of Harvest follows the [releaseflow](http://releaseflow.org/) strategy.
+This document describes additional rules.
+For any rules that conflict between this document and the [releaseflow](http://releaseflow.org/) documents, the rules in this document take precedence.

-## Trunk-based Development
+## Branch Naming

-TODO:
-- Branching Strategy
-    * `main` is the latest development branch.
+- `main` is the latest development branch.
-    * `release/x.y` is the release branch for a particular major/minor release.
+- `release/<major.minor>` is the release branch for a particular major/minor release.
-    * `feature/a` is for *short-lived* feature branches intended to merge into `main` via PR.
+- `feature/<name>` is for *short-lived* feature branches intended to merge into `main` via PR.
-    * `bugfix/b` is for *short-lived* bug fixes intended to merge into `main` via PR.
+- `bugfix/<name>` is for *short-lived* bug fixes intended to merge into `main` via PR.

+## Additional Rules

+Some additional rules of the Harvest development process are:

-    * No committing directly to `main`.
+- No committing directly to `main`.
+- PRs should be merged using the "Squash & Merge" strategy.
-    * No long-lived `feature/` or `bugfix/` branches, delete them once they merge to `main`.
+- No long-lived `feature/` or `bugfix/` branches, delete them once they merge to `main`.
-    * Any merged into a `release/` branch should be merged to `main` as well, or implemented there separately if necessary.
+- Any changes merged into a `release/` branch should be merged to `main` as well

-## Prefer Rebasing

-TODO:
+    * Usually this can be done by cherry-picking the squashed commit of the PR.
+- Prefer rebase to merge.
-- Try to keep the main line as straight as possible, no octopus merging
+    - Try to keep the commit line as straight as possible, no octopus merging.
-- Merge PRs with the `Squash and Merge` strategy and keep the PR number in the summary
     - Default to rebase for `git pull` either by using the recommended config below or specifying `git pull --rebase`

 ## Commit Messages